What is a Local SEO Landing Page?

 SEO Title or Meta Title

 The SEO title or a Meta Title is what what shows up in the Google Search Results.
 You have 60 characters that will show up.
 50 on certain devices.
+That said, there is no harm if you make your SEO title longer.
+Google will cut off the characters but it still reads the full SEO title.

 The SEO Title has two jobs.